orxfun/orx-parallel/docs/wasm_tutorial_old/wasm_tutorial_persistent_pool/src/02-wasm-bindings-crate.md

 **>_** Define the required wasm bindings in `wasm_bindings/src/lib.rs`

 Replace the contents of `lib.rs` with the following code.
-Note that we expose only the functions that we want to call from the frontend, and additionally the `init_parallel_runtime` function to start up the thread pool.
+Note that we expose only the functions that we want to call from the frontend, and additionally the `init_wasm_parallel_runtime` function to start up the thread pool.

 ```rust
 use wasm_bindgen::prelude::*;